o1-labs/rfcs/0008-zkvk-keccak-round.md

 * Future work:
     * support SHA3 (NIST variant of Keccak), different output lengths, and different state widths;
-    * depending on our maximum number of lookups per row, consider gates with more complex functionality (full permutation steps, with more columns)

 ## Relevant links